-Today I decided to blog about Intermittent fasting (IF).
-Since I wrote the Leptin FAQs I have been bombarded with requests about IFing and how it relates to leptin signaling.
-I mentioned in the FAQs that I love IFing but not when someone is LR.
+Today, I decided to blog about Intermittent fasting (IF).
+Since I wrote the Leptin FAQs, I have been bombarded with requests about IFing and how it relates to leptin signaling.
+I mentioned in the FAQs that I love IFing, but not when someone is LR.
 The reason for this is how the AMP-activated protein kinase pathway (AMPk) works.
 THe AMPk pathway is best described as a fuel sensor for lipid and glucose metabolism.
 In humans, the control of glucose homeostasis is governed by the balance between intestinal absorption and endogenous hepatic production by the liver and the uptake done in the muscles.
 Intermittent fasting is a behavioral modification that specifically alters feeding behavior to cause disruptions in glucose and lipid metabolism in humans.
 It also has specific times when exercising is done as well.
 When it is practiced well is can lead humans to shred body fat and really control their ability to generate muscle with workouts and re-feeds.
 I would strongly recommend that you take a look at the leangains protocol sometime on Martin Berkhan’s site.
 The key question many have asked me is how does it work and why can’t I do it right off the bat regardless of my leptin status.
-This is a loaded question with an answer that may make your head hurt but you will understand why IFing won’t work if you are LR.
+This is a loaded question with an answer that may make your head hurt but you will understand why IFing won’t work if you are leptin resistant (LR).

 The reason why it is counter productive in LR is the AMPk pathways requires really optimal leptin sensitivity and signaling to be occurring between the brain, liver, and muscles.
 At its core, when one IF’s it creates a “temporary” cellular stress due to lack of food at certain times.
+The reason for this is tied to the microbiome’s ability to stimulate molecular hydrogen release from the microbiome.
+IFing’s main benefit is in creating a diverse microbiome in the gut.
+Molecular hydrogen is another sophisticated way to repair an altered microbiome besides IF.
 AMPk is specifically upregulated in times of cellular stress.
 Some examples, are nutrient deprivation, ischemia, hypoxia, exercise, glycogen depletion and oxidative stress.
 When one fasts, this also counts as a cellular stressor.

 AMPk is also controlled by leptin and adiponectin.
 Both hormones are released from adipocytes in response to nutrient excess and both activate AMPk in peripheral tissues.
 Leptin however, also appears to decrease AMPk levels in the brain while ghrelin (stomach incretin released in fasting causing hunger) increases levels of AMPk in the brain.
 Ghrelin is also a potent stimulant to growth hormone release and builds leans muscle mass.
 AMPk activation also inhibits glycogen storage and increases glucose re-uptake, it appears to be very involved in improving insulin sensitivity.

 When AMPk is activated in the brain it down regulates protein synthesis in the body.
 So the brain effect is quite different then the peripheral effects at the liver or the muscles.
 Therefore we cannot make muscle when AMPk is upregulated in the brain.
 Protein and glucose nutrients both decrease AMPK pathways and simultaneously increase mTOR activity in the hypothalamus.
 A higher mTOR signal in the hypothalamus decreases our appetite and food intake and this inhibits our ability to make muscle.
 It does this by decreasing neuropeptide Y (NPY).
 This also explains why the leptin Rx calls for a very high protein and low carbohydrate intake at breakfast.
 A high protein breakfast (think Leptin Rx) leads to decreased food intake and eventually a decreased body weight.
 This is precisely what humans experience in a leptin reset.
 It essentially becomes a very natural way to IF without trying to.